danielsauter/rapid-android-development/p2p.md

 ###Use Wi-Fi Direct to Control Remote Cursors

-We’ve already implemented the remote cursors app earlier in this chapter in <!--ref linkend="sec.p2p.bluetooth-->.
+We’ve already implemented the remote cursors app earlier in this chapter in [Connect Two Android Devices via Bluetooth](../p2p.html#connect-two-android-devices-via-bluetooth).
 In order to compare Wi-Fi Direct to Bluetooth, we’ll implement the same remote cursor app, replacing its Bluetooth peer-to-peer networking functionality with Wi-Fi Direct.
-Large portions of the code are identical to the Bluetooth version of the sketch shown <!--ref linkend="code.p2p.bluetooth--> and <!--ref linkend="code.p2p.bluetooth.ui-->, so we will focus only on the code that we’ll change from Bluetooth to Wi-Fi Direct.
+Large portions of the code are identical to the Bluetooth version of the sketch shown in [P2P/BluetoothCursors/BluetoothCursors.pde](../p2p.html#codep2pbluetoothcursorsbluetoothcursorspde) and [P2P/BluetoothCursors/UI.pde](../p2p.html#codep2pbluetoothcursorsuipde), so we will focus only on the code that we’ll change from Bluetooth to Wi-Fi Direct.

-Using Wi-Fi Direct, we’ll be able to use the `OSC` protocol again to send data to remote devices, as we’ve already done in <!--ref linkend="sec.osc.networking-->.
+Using Wi-Fi Direct, we’ll be able to use the `OSC` protocol again to send data to remote devices, as we’ve already done in [Network an Android with a Desktop PC](../networking.html#network-an-android-with-a-desktop-pc).

 ###Modify the Main Tab